Lynn Gottlieb: Rabbinic and artistic career

+From 2007-2009 she was Co-Director of the Middle East Program at the San Francisco office of the American Friends Service Committee.

 In 2007 she was selected as one of The Other Top 50 Rabbis by Letty Cottin Pogrebin.

-Gottlieb led a Fellowship of Reconciliation delegation to Iran in 2008, thus becoming the first female rabbi to visit Iran in a public delegation since the 1979 Iranian Revolution.
+Gottlieb led a Fellowship of Reconciliation delegation to Iran in 2008, thus becoming the first female rabbi to visit Iran and the first American rabbi to travel there "in a formal peacemaking capacity" since the 1979 Iranian Revolution.

 A 2013 dissertation from the University of New Mexico's department of anthropology, “Storied Lives in a Living Tradition: Women Rabbis and Jewish Community in 21st Century New Mexico,” by Dr. Miria Kano, discusses Gottlieb and four other female rabbis of New Mexico.

+Palestine activism

+Gottlieb points to a 1966 interview with a Palestinian journalist living in Nazareth as an important turning point in her pro-Palestine activism.
+She has said that she came to believe "way early on" that a Two-state solution "was not a possible solution."

-Gottlieb supports the Boycott, Divestment and Sanctions (BDS) campaign.
+She is a member of the Jewish Voice for Peace Rabbinical Council and Advisory Board and supports the Boycott, Divestment and Sanctions (BDS) campaign.

+Nonviolence & Shomeret Shalom

+Gottlieb has long been a nonviolence advocate and activist.
+She trained with James Lawson's Fellowship of Reconciliation.